 Piazza Park, 233 Burnett Ave.
 S., Renton | Tuesdays through September

 Redmond Saturday Market

 Redmond’s bustling market features everything from baked goods to locally grown hazelnuts to crafts.
 Live entertainment every Saturday, including Hawaiian Day with dancers from the Melelani Hula Studio on June 30.

 9900 Willows Rd.
 NE, Redmond Saturdays through Oct.
 29

 Tacoma Farmers Market at Point Ruston

-Enjoy stunning Puget Sound views as you shop for delicious local treats at this newer market at Tacoma’s waterfront Point Ruston.
+Enjoy stunning Puget Sound views as you shop for delicious local treats at this impressive market at Tacoma’s waterfront Point Ruston.
 Kiddos can frolic in the Grand Plaza’s cool splash park (stay after dark and enjoy a water light show).
 For more fun, skip the parking and get there by human power on the Wilson Way bridge and trail.

 Point Ruston Grand Plaza, 5005 Ruston Way, Tacoma | Sundays through August

 Kids ready to be brave and try new produce?

 At the Bellevue Farmers Market, kids can join the Power of Produce (POP) Club and get rewarded for trying new foods — at least two bites!
 Kids earn stamps and credits that can be used to buy produce from participating vendors.
 POP Club is for ages 3–12 and it's free to join.
 The Bellevue Farmers Market takes places Thursday afternoons in the parking lot of Bellevue Presbyterian Church.